The Good News About Panic Disorder

 Many People Like the Therapies

 All sorts of excellent therapies are available to help treat panic disorder.
-Over time these therapies help people to have fewer and fewer, and less and less severe, panic attacks.
+Over time these therapies help people to have fewer and fewer panic attacks, and they gradually become less and less severe.
 And, when they do feel a bit of a panic, the panic attack is milder.
-There are “tricks and tips”, special ways of doing things, that when learned, practiced, and used can be really helpful to make panic attacks less frequent and less severe, and certainly less frightening.
-One popular therapy is CBT, or Cognitive Behavioral Therapy.
+There are “tricks and tips”, special ways of doing things, that when learned, practiced, and used, can be really helpful to make panic attacks less frequent and less severe, and certainly less frightening.
+One popular therapy is Cognitive Behavioral Therapy (CBT).
 It’s popular because it often works well and is easy to follow.
 It’s a therapy that’s makes rational sense to many people who see themselves as reasonable and logical and don’t want “psychotherapy”.
 Then there are relaxation skills, supportive group therapy, and individual interpersonal psychotherapy.
 Try more than one method, find what helps you the most, and make it yours.

 Helpful links: